Plethora777/mcpe_viz/README.md

 # MCPE Viz
 by Plethora777

-MCPE Viz is a command-line tool that parses Minecraft Pocket Edition (MCPE) world files.
+MCPE Viz is a tool that parses Minecraft Pocket Edition (MCPE) world files.
 It creates overview images from the world files, and reports *lots* of details on your world.

 It can also create a powerful Google Maps-like Web App for viewing your world.

 Additional Features:

 * Create a powerful Google Maps-like web app viewer for your world.
+  * Browse through all 128 layers of your world (Overworld and Nether) from bedrock to build limit.
+  * Examine the location and details of mobs and items in your world.
+  * Visualize chunk boundaries -- consider it an extremely cumbersome F3/debug mode!
+  * Find slime chunks -- well, maybe... slime chunk finding code not confirmed to work on MCPE yet :)
+  * Explore the biomes of your world.
+  * Shaded-relief elevation overlay -- get a sense of the topography of your world.
+  * Measure distances in your world

+* Create many types of images:
-* Create images of individual layers of your world
+  * All layers of your world

-* Create an image of the biomes in your world
+  * Biomes in your world (very interesting!)

-* Create an image of block light in your world (kind of like an image from space at night)
+  * Block light in your world (kind of like an image from space at night)

-* Create an image of the block height in your world (kind of like a topographic map)
+  * Block height in your world (kind of like a topographic map)

-* Create an image of the grass color in your world (it's pretty interesting!)
+  * Grass color in your world (it's neater than it sounds)

 * Create movies of all layers from bedrock to build limit (*ffmpeg* required)